joey-qytyku/OS-90-i386/docs/Drivers.md

 bdevs can use other bdevs, such as USB using PCI.

-## Bus_TakeLine(dword handle, byte lines)
+## Bus_TakeLines(dword handle, byte lines)

 When  line is taken, dispatching must be handled by the driver so that a proper ISR is called.

-When an interrupt is sent here, the kernel will call the bus driver.
+When an IRQ is sent, the kernel will call the bus driver.
+The bdev then calls a

-The kernel only has one ISR for each interrupt an c
+The kernel only has one ISR for most IRQ vectors.
+It reads the in service register and calls the owner of the interrupt, which can be both types of drivers.

 ## Busdev_RequestAddHandler(dword handle)